humanmade/altis-workflow/docs/clone-and-republish.md

 }
 ```

 The example above enables the Clone & Republish features on the `page` and `product` post types only.
-In this case, those features would _not_ be available for the `post` post type.
+In this case, those features would _not_ be available for the `post` post type or other publicly available post types.

 ## Developer Documentation